 Over the past seven years, we’ve helped thousands of companies collect data from their websites and mobile apps, and federate that data to over 250 different SaaS tools.
 We give them a code snippet, instructions for sending data to our API, and then we allow them to turn on different integrations with ‘the flip of a switch.’

-By analyzing the data of how our user base enables these tools on the Segment platform, we’ve been able to generate an in-depth view of how the SaaS market is evolving for analytics, marketing, and growth.
+By analyzing the data of how our user base enables these tools on the Segment customer data platform, we’ve been able to generate an in-depth view of how the SaaS market is evolving for analytics, marketing, and growth.

 Today, we’d like to share these insights with you, comparing each tool along with its competitors, and highlighting who’s growing the fastest.
 We’ll include some light commentary, including where we see the highest potential, but for the most part, these graphs speak for themselves.